- Address: Saint-Denis

 Extra stadium info – Stade de France

 The construction of the Stade de France, which is located close to Paris, started in 1995.
-It opened as the largest stadium by capacity in the French Republic.
+It opened as the largest stadium by capacity in the French Republic, commonly known as France.
 The venue is used by both the national football team of the French Republic and the national rugby union team of the French Republic.
 It hosted FIFA World Cup games, Rugby World Cup games and UEFA Champions League finals.

 The Race of Champions and a world record